 “OMG, Astrovibe!
 I was born in 19XX and your Sun Sign Dates are wrrrooonnnnggggg…..”

-Of course they are wrong, Karen.
+Of course they are wrong, Debbie.
 No matter where you read them to figure out which horoscope to read, they aren’t exact.

-They are nothing but an estimate, no matter what site, newspaper, magazine, etc., is listing them to help people generally find the horoscope that is right for them!
+They are nothing but an estimate, no matter what site, newspaper, magazine, etc.!
+They are always estimated.

 The Zodiac Sun Sign dates can change from year to year.
-So, we estimate a day within about 1-3 days that the Sun generally changes Sign on average.
+We at Astrovibe estimate a day within about 1-3 days that the Sun generally changes Sign on average.

-So, if you are born on, say May 20 of any given year, you might actually have to have a natal chart done or look up the placement of the Sun on that day.
+If you are born on, say, May 20 of any given year, you might actually have to have a natal chart done or look up the timing and placement of the Sun on that day.

 Yeah, but, WHY?